International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 To successfully participate in a Data Space a participant needs to at least understand the semantic model used for policies within the Data Space.
-This is usually pre-defined through the DGA and acceptance of the semantic model of the Data Space policies is very often going to be a pre-requisite to join the Data Space.
+This is usually pre-defined through the DSGA and acceptance of the semantic model of the Data Space policies is very often going to be a pre-requisite to join the Data Space.